Courses

 3. Factoring

-• This is a financial service in which a third party, namely factor, renders various services like discounting of bills and collection of clients' debts.
+• This is a financial service in which a third party, namely factor, renders various services like discounting bills and collection of clients' debts.

-• In this a company gives the responsibility of the collection of debts from the debtors to the factor.
+• In this, a company gives the responsibility of the collection of debts from the debtors to the factor.

 • There are two methods of factoring: